exodus-gw configuration¶

 Required configuration file¶

-uses a configuration file to authenticate with exodus-gw
+required for exodus-rsync is also required for pubtools-exodus-push. exodus-rsync uses a configuration file to authenticate with exodus-gw.

 $ cat /etc/exodus-rsync.conf